KonradHoeffner/tempoguide/index.md

 TODO

 #### Nethergoyf
-People were initially sceptical but most play 4 now for good reasons.
+People were initially skeptical but most play 4 now for good reasons.
 Large and cheap beater, good blocker, enables Kaito and can even sometimes come back from the grave in grindy matches.

 #### Murktide Regent vs Barrowgoyf